 The current electron cooler at the AD was recycled from the previous ICE and LEAR machines at CERN and is now close to 40 years old.
-Its main parameters can be seen in Table 1.
-As part of the AD consolidation program it has been decided to build a new electron cooler for the AD incorporating all the advances in electron cooling from the intervening period such as e.g. adiabatic expansion, variable density electron beam and electrostatic deflector plates for efficient collection of the electron beam.
+In view of the AD consolidation program it has been decided to build a new electron cooler for the AD incorporating all the advances in electron cooling from the intervening period such as e.g. adiabatic expansion, variable density electron beam and electrostatic deflector plates for efficient collection of the electron beam.
+The preliminary design studies for the new electron cooler are being launched with an aim to install it at the AD during LS2 scheduled for 2018.